skip to content

 Add a static site

-In order for Caddy to serve your site, you must create a folder which contains the build artefact or contents of the website (which can also be a simple html file):
+In order for Caddy to serve your site, you must create a folder which contains the build artefact or contents of the website (which can also be a simple HTML file):

 sudo mkdir -p /var/www/html/metters.dev # the name of the last folder does not have to match the domain/url, but it is helpful, when hosting several sites

-sudo echo '<h1>Hello World!</h1>' > /var/www/html/metters.dev/index.html # this is where the build artefact is stored, in this case a single html file
+sudo echo '<h1>Hello World!</h1>' > /var/www/html/metters.dev/index.html # this is where the build artefact is stored, in this case a single HTML file

 Configure DNS record